 If you are passionate about supporting the future of dance, we would love to hear from you.
 We are excited to tell you more about the work we do and why we have an international reputation for excellence in dance training.

-There are a number of ways you can support Rambert School, from supporting the Student Bursary Fund which provides tuition support for our talented students, to the centenary project which supports our ambitious plans to develop facilities at our Southwest London home.
+There are a number of ways you can support Rambert School, from supporting our Student Bursary Fund which provides essential help to our talented students, to the Centenary Project which supports our ambitious plans to develop facilities.

 Celebrating 100 years of Rambert School.

 In the past five years we have undergone a rapid period of change, both cementing the core philosophies of the training and opening doors for new developments and innovations.
 Principal and Artistic Director, Amanda Britton, has built on the rich and successful history and created an artistic vision which will ensure a strong, stable and ambitious future and secure an international reputation of significance.

 Whilst we celebrate our success, we believe we are only at the beginning of our journey taking the School into the next century.
 We have ambitious plans to further our work, increase our reach both nationally and internationally and remain a driving force of dance education.

 Our ambitions now need to be matched by our facilities and in 2022 we will undertake capital improvement works to our home.
 We will create modern state-of-the-art training facilities that will be a legacy for the future of Rambert School for both core student training and also for our growing widening and participation work.

 With the support of The Linbury Trust we were able to begin work to the Anya Linden Studio Theatre in August 2019.